-Blockchains and cryptocurrencies have shown that the latest advances in computer science, cryptography, and economics have the potential to create innovation in financial infrastructure, but existing systems have not yet reached mainstream adoption.
-As the next step toward this goal, we have designed the Libra Blockchain with the mission to enable a simple global currency and financial infrastructure that empowers billions of people.
+We believe that it is possible to combine the best aspects of blockchain-based technological innovation - distributed governance, open access, and security - with a robust compliance and regulatory framework.
+As the next step toward this goal, we have designed the Libra Blockchain with the mission to enable a simple global payment system and financial infrastructure that empowers billions of people.